C2SM/git-course/advanced/slides/slides.md

 <!--
 - About 20 minutes
-- Predict the two failures out loud before they start (both will happen):
+- Stress the two common failures:
   - Forgetting `chmod +x`
   - Saving the file as `pre-commit.sh`
-  - Naming both now saves a lot of hands going up
-- Remind them `.git/hooks` is hidden - editor may need to be told to show hidden files, or edit from the terminal -->
+- Remind them `.git/hooks` is hidden - editor may need to be told to show hidden files, or edit from the terminal (`ls -a`) -->

 ---